aurorahttp/http-message-filter/README.md

 [![License](https://poser.pugx.org/panlatent/http-server-filter/license.svg)](https://packagist.org/packages/panlatent/http-server-filter)

 Provides the `FilterInterface` to filter server response.
-The difference between `Filter` and `Middleware` is that the filter does not care about HTTP request.
+The difference between `Filter` and `Middleware` is that the filter does convert object type.